Piperski13/powerplant-dashboard/README.md

-# Node.js Express PostgreSQL CRUD API with JWT Auth
+# Node.js Express PostgreSQL CRUD API with JWT Auth / Vanilla Frontend

 A CRUD API built with Node.js, Express, and PostgreSQL for managing records in a sample database.
-Login Auth
+JWT is used for authentication user from database

 ## Features

 - **Create, Read, Update, and Delete** records
+- Authentication of user via JWT / protected routes - fetching data from the user table
 - RESTful endpoints for interacting with PostgreSQL tables
+- Real-time updatable HTML - fetching data from the logged user
 - Organized codebase using MVC architecture (Models, Views, Controllers)
+- Middleware for checking business rule - fetching data from support table to check if limit is reached
 - Centralized error handling

 ## Technologies

+- **HTML/CSS**: Markup and styling languages
+- **JavaScript**: Programming language, dynamic content
 - **Node.js**: JavaScript runtime
 - **Express.js**: Web framework for Node.js
 - **PostgreSQL**: Relational database